basilesimon/bsfr/content/weeknotes/weeknotes-53.md

 ---
 date: "2021-10-01T00:00:00Z"

-published: true
-title: 'Blowing it - weeknotes #53'
+title: "Blowing it - weeknotes #53"
 ---

 One of the most significant bits of last week is that I blew a technical interview.
 I had never done one before but thought I could navigate my way around doing some kind